msp-strath/cs208-logic/pages/hoare-arrays.md

 		   (all i. between(i,start,add(end,1)) -> get(set(a,end,v),i) = v)"))
    ```

-Using these two properties of `equalTo` it is possible to prove that the program above makes a copy of the array:
+Using these two properties of `equalTo` it is possible to prove that the program above fills the array with `VALUE` between `0` and `LEN`:

 ```hoare {id=hoare-arrays-fill}
 (hoare